Reversibility and symmetry of affine toral automorphisms: Acknowledgements

 The first author was supported partially by the Department of Science and Technology (DST), Govt.~of India, under the Scheme “Fund for Improvement of S\&T Infrastructure” (FIST) [File No.~SR/FST/MS-I/2019/41].
 The research of the second author was funded by UGC [NTA Ref.~No.~201610319430], Govt.~of India.
-The third author acknowledges the ANRF core research grant (CRG/2022/003680).
+The third author acknowledges the ANRF research grant ANRF/ARGM/2025/000122/MTR.